JonJagger/cyber-dojo/md/running-a-dojo.md

 -------------------------------
 You can get to the dashboard page in two ways
   * from the home page, enter the dojo's id and click the `[review]` button.
-  * from the test page, click the animal image at the top right
+  * from the test page, click the animal image

 Each horizontal row corresponds to one animal and displays, from left to right,
   * its oldest-to-newest traffic lights